vb690/gene_expression_advanced_eda/README.md

 Small project on conducting advanced exploratory descriptive analysis (EDA) on a gene expression dataset.

 ## Problem
-Given a dataset containing gene expression for a set of patients diagnosed with different types of tumors we would like to:
+Given a dataset containing gene expressions for a set of patients diagnosed with different types of tumors we would like to:

-1. Individuate a set of principal components explaining the maximum ammount of variance in the data
+1. Individuate the two principal components explaining most of the variance in the data.
-2. Individuate the top genes contributing to each component
+2. Individuate the genes contributing the most to each component.
-3. Assess if non-linear dimensionality reduction can outperform PCA
+3. Assess if non-linear dimensionality reduction can individuate more meaningful structures in the data.

-Starting from the assumption that we do not have access to the ground truth of which type of cancer each patient have
+Then, starting from the assumption that we do not have access to the ground truth telling us which type of cancer each patient have:

-1. Individuate the presence of clusters in the dataset
+1. Individuate the presence of clusters in the dataset.
-2. Visualize gene expression in the different clusters
+2. For each cluster, visualize the associated gene expression profile.
-4. Compare the level of gene expression between pairs of clusters
+4. Compare the gene expression profile between pairs of clusters.
-3. Individuate the most prominent genes in terms of their capacity to discriminate from which cluster a sample is coming from
+3. Individuate the most prominent genes in terms of their capacity to discriminate from which cluster a sample is coming from.

 ## Data
 The data used from this projects come from a [this](https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq) UCI - Machine Learning Repositry dataset with the following description reported in the website: